dezmou/CryptoGPU/README.md

 ## Then I look what happened in the futur of the match and try to find redundant pattern to define the bot strategy.

-Spoiler, it does not work at all, the futur of the match are totaly random
+Spoiler, it does not work at all, the futur of the match are totaly random, maybe cryptocurrency prices aren't predictible without a college degree